 We believed this to be a “bond-breaker” application since a common specification for a bond-breaker requires a 15.0 oz/yd2 weight.
 We were able to verify this with the contractor.
 As such, we took exception to the specification and submitted product data for a special manufactured bond-breaker product.
 That data included the properties of Thickness (under load), Permeability (under load) and Hydraulic Conductivity (under load) which are not part of the AASHTO specification, but important for a bond breaker application.
 So in this case, the important properties were weight as well as something else not addressed in the specification.
 Adding 15 oz/sy2 to the AASHTO Class 1 specification did not create a bond breaker specification.
 It created confusion and left room for serious error.

 Since our contractor was not awarded the job, we do not know if the desired product was actually installed.
 More than likely, neither does the specifier.

 - Do Not Attach Qualifiers to AASHTO Spec

 - Do Not Leave Interpretation of Intent to Suppliers or Contractors

 - Reduce Possibility of Utilizing the Wrong Geotextile

-If you have a project that you would like to discuss, please contact us at (800) 518-2290 or contact us through our website.
+If you have a project that you would like to discuss, please contact us a (800)518-2290 or email us at firstname.lastname@example.org.